akiyamn/the-grand-manual/linux.md

 E.g.: `sudo pacman-key --keyserver oc.pool.sks-keyservers.net --recv-keys 19AF4A9B`

 If it looks like there where no errors, try to update or install that packagae that you were trying to do earlier.

+### Pacman is properly messed up

+A lot of good troubleshooting tips are on the Arch wiki. [](https://wiki.archlinux.org/title/pacman#Troubleshooting)

+Sometimes package maintainers change the names/versions/dependencies of packages.
+This causes your database to become out of date and fail to update.

+Often `pacman -Sy` solves a lot of headaches.

+If no mirror services are found, run: `pacman-mirrors -c YOUR_COUNTRY_NAME` to generate new mirrors.
+You will need to run `pacman -Syu` afterwards.

+#### "Failed to commit transaction (conflicting files)" error
+This means that pacman detects a file which is in conflict between multiple packages or versions of a package.

+Test what package owns it with: `pacman -Qo /path/to/file`

+If only one package owns it (the one you're trying to upgrade) then you can delete those files or rename them.
+Then try to update again.

 ## Server